mattdistefano/accessibility-training/readme.md

 TODO link requirements

-### IA and navigation
+### IA, navigation, and content

 Information architecture and navigation patterns should be as consistent as possible.
 For example, if a global navigation element exists in the designs, the general order of its links should be consistent across all pages.
 This predictability is beneficial to all users, but particularly to users of AT, who otherwise would have to spend time learning the structure of each new page before they could use it effectively.

-### Links

 A link's purpose should be understandable either from its text alone, or the surrounding text.
 Try to avoid link text like "click here", having multiple links to the same destination with different text, or multiple links to different destinations with the same text, as these can all be confusing.

 ### Multi-modality

 Avoid creating content that relies solely on sensory characteristics that all users might not be able to perceive.
-For example, instructions to "click the big red button" are not useful to a blind user who cannot identify the color or size of a button.
+For example, instructions to "click the big red button" are not useful to a blind user who cannot perceive the size or color of the buttons on the screen.

 Likewise, when designing interactive functionality, be sure to consider users who cannot operate a mouse or touchscreen.
 For example, drag-and-drop interactions would be problematic for a user who navigates exclusively through their keyboard.
 In this case, designers and developers should work together to identify a pattern for keyboard operation.

+Finally, to support keyboard-only users, any element that is clickable or touchable should be designed with a visible focus state.

 ### Text/audio alternatives